-CARSTAR Plover and Erie Insurance donated a Recycled Ride on Sept.
-23 to a deserving mother of twins to provide her independence and the ability to work and take care of her family.
+CARSTAR Plover and Erie Insurance donated a Recycled Ride to a deserving mother of twins to provide her independence and the ability to work and take care of her family.

 The presentation of the refurbished 2015 Ford Fusion was held at CARSTAR Plover in Plover, Wis.
 The recipient, Deborah Edman, is a mother of 15-month-old twin girls and was selected by CAP Services.
 She’s also a full-time student and works part-time.
 Having endured domestic abuse and other hardships, Edman is doing everything she can to create a positive environment for her family.
 Not having reliable transportation has made it challenging to get full-time employment, so the gift of a vehicle will allow her to pursue full-time employment and manage her family’s activities.